Discrete diffusion-type equation on regular graphs and its applications: Introduction

-In that case, the solution to equation \eqref{eq: heat eq main} subject to the initial condition \eqref{eq: heat eq initial cond_cont} is called the \emph{heat kernel} on the graph $X$, or the \emph{continuous time heat kernel}.
-We will refer to the solution of \eqref{eq: heat eq main} subject to the initial condition \eqref{eq: heat eq initial cond} when $T=\mathbb{N}_0$ as the \emph{discrete time heat kernel} on the graph $X$.
+The solution to \eqref{eq: heat eq main} subject to the initial condition \eqref{eq: heat eq initial cond_cont} is called the \emph{continuous time heat kernel}.
+When the graph $X$ is countable with bounded vertex degree, it is shown in \cite{DM06} and \cite{Do06} that the continuous time heat kernel exists and is unique among all bounded functions.

+We will refer to the solution of \eqref{eq: heat eq main} subject to the initial condition \eqref{eq: heat eq initial cond}, so $T=\mathbb{N}_0$, as the \emph{discrete time heat kernel} on the graph $X$.
+When $X$ is regular of degree $(q+1)$, the existence and uniqueness of the discrete time heat kernel follows from its connection to the uniform random walk on $X$ with initial probability distribution given by \eqref{eq: heat eq initial cond}.
+This assertion is described in further detail in Lemma \ref{lem. heat kernel in terms of random w} below.

-When the time variable $t$ is continuous, there are several formulas expressing the heat kernel on a $(q+1)$-regular tree and on a $(q+1)$-regular graph; see for example \cite{Be97}, \cite{CY99}, \cite{CMS00}, \cite{TW03}, \cite{HNT06}, \cite{BGP09} and \cite{CJK14}.
+When the time variable $t$ is continuous, there are several formulas expressing the continuous time heat kernel on the $(q+1)$-regular tree and on a $(q+1)$-regular graph; see for example \cite{Be97}, \cite{CY99}, \cite{CMS00}, \cite{TW03}, \cite{HNT06}, \cite{BGP09} and \cite{CJK14}.
 From the point of view taken in this article, the most interesting expression for the continuous time heat kernel is the formula proved in \cite{CJK14}.
 In that article, the authors write the heat kernel $K_{X,\mathbb{R}_{\geq 0}}(r;t)$ in terms of the ``building blocks''

 where $r$ is the radial or distance variable between $x$ and $x_{0}$, and as well as the set of their pre-images on $T_{q+1}$, and $\mathcal{I}_r$ is the classical $I$-Bessel function of order $r$.
-As discussed in \cite{CJK14}, the building block \eqref{eq: building block cont time} is closely related to the heat kernel $e^{-2t}\mathcal{I}_x(2t)$ on the graph $\mathbb{Z}$ when viewed as a $2$-regular Cayley graph, which itself is comparable to the classical real time heat kernel on the continuous space $\mathbb{R}$; see \cite{KN06} and \cite{CGRTV17}.

-The purpose of this article is to derive explicit formulas for the discrete time heat kernel on any $(q+1)$-regular graph.
-Given the results of \cite{CJK14}, we will consider ``building blocks'' which are analogous to \eqref{eq: building block cont time} obtained by replacing the continuous time $I$-Bessel function $\mathcal{I}_r$ with a similar discrete time version which we now describe.

-In \cite{BC18} the authors defined and studied a discrete analogue of the $J$-Bessel function.
-Continuing in this direction, A. Slav\'ik in \cite{Sl18} introduced the discrete $I$-Bessel function $I_x^c(t)$ which depends on a space variable $x\in \mathbb{N}_0$, a time variable $t\in \mathbb{N}_0$, and a complex parameter $c$; see \eqref{eq: I-Bessel defin} below.
-In Theorem 4.1 of \cite{Sl18} the author considers the discrete time diffusion equation

-subject to the initial condition $u(x;0)=1$ if $x=0$ and $u(x;0)=0$ if $x\neq 0$.
-For $d \neq 1/2$, it is proved in \cite{Sl18} that the solution to \eqref{eq: Slavik u}, with the above stated initial condition, is given by